Health, Safety, and Education

 Health insurance coverage data is from the U.S. Census Bureau's American Community Survey 5-year estimates, table S2701.
 This report uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

-Childhood immunization data was queried by Park County Community Foundation from CoCASA (Comprehensive Clinic Assessment Software Application), for River Drive Clinic.
+Childhood immunization data was queried by Park County Community Foundation from CoCASA (Comprehensive Clinic Assessment Software Application), for Livingston HealthCare.
 The data covers patients age 24-35 months.

 Poverty and child poverty data is from the American Community Survey 5-year estimates, table S1701.